ace7806/Flixster/README.md

 ### Notes

+I added a scrolling view to the details Activity page so when the textView (overview paragraph) is overflowing the user can scroll down and keep reading without being cut off

 One of the challenges I faced on this project was getting some nice round corners on the images so it could look nice, I found it it wasn't that simple since messing with transforms could be messy but  quickly figured I needed some help and thankfully I was able to resolve it quickly with an android Guru, it was a nice experience.